Syndicode

 The project requirements are further tested by the quality assurance team.
 When the QA engineers understand how the future software product should work, they will know how to test it properly.
 As a result, it is easier for them to prepare a testing plan and testing documentation.

-It should be noted testing the requirements is not only beneficial for the quality assurance team but for the software developers as well.
+It should be noted that testing the requirements is beneficial not only for the quality assurance team but also for the software developers.
 They get high-quality requirements, which make it clear to understand what they should do.
 Besides, this approach reduces the number of new requirements that appear after the software development process has already started.

 After the requirements are approved by the customer, the business analyst writes software requirement specifications where all requirements are structured properly.
 At the project’s end, the customer gets this documentation to know how the whole system should work.